Criminal Defense

 This is far from an all-inclusive list of options.
 Your attorney needs to look at the facts surrounding your case before determining the right path forward.
 Get started by contacting our firm for a consultation today.

-Penalties For A First-offense Dui In West Palm Beach
+Penalties For A First-offense DUI In West Palm Beach

 Because first-offense DUIs are generally charged as misdemeanors, you might think that they aren’t serious.
 However, you face fines between $500-$1,000, you can be sentenced to up to six months in jail if convicted, and up to one year if there was an accident.
 Additional penalties include community service and probation.
 Also, your driver’s license will be suspended if you are convicted of DUI.
 The penalties are even more harsh if you had a minor in your car or you had a blood alcohol level greater than 0.15 %.